earthjs/earthjs/README.md

 ```

 ## Writing Plugins
-Here is structure samplePlugin, you can check folder plugins for each functionality
+Sample skeleton of plugin, five(5) event handler and you can add any function that will be live on the plugin namespace, you can check folder plugins for each functionality.
 ```javascript
 export default function(url='/some/path.json') {
     // Internal functions definitions